 - An individual who is admitted to the University or an academic program of the University but has not yet commenced the program of study.
 An admitted student will be included in the definition of student for a period of one-year following the date of admission to the University or an academic program of the University.
 See the University Redbook at http://louisville.edu/provost/redbook/chap6.html for more information.

 Includes students, faculty, staff, administrators and other employees of the University of Louisville and its affiliated entities and any other individual having a computer account, email address or utilizing the computer, network or other information technology services of the University of Louisville.

 Policy Authority/Enforcement: The University's Information Security Officer (ISO) is responsible for the development, publication, modification and oversight of these policies and standards.
-The ISO works in conjunction with University Leadership, Information Technology, Audit Services and others for development, monitoring and enforcement of these policies and standards.
+The ISO works in conjunction with University Leadership, Information Technology Services, Audit Services and others for development, monitoring and enforcement of these policies and standards.

 Policy Compliance: Failure to comply with these policies and standards and/or any related information security and/or information technology policy, standard or procedure may result in disciplinary action up to and including termination of employment, services or relationship with the University and/or action in accordance with local ordinances, state or federal laws.

 RESPONSIBLE UNIVERSITY DEPARTMENT/DIVISION

 This policy is subject to change or termination by the University at any time.
 This policy SUPERSEDES all prior policies, procedures or advisories pertaining to the same subject.